matt-semmel/matt-semmel/README.md

 - 👋 Hi, I’m @matt-semmel.
 - 👀 I’m primarily interested in machine learning and data science.
 - 🌱 I’m currently learning C, R, and Python.
-- 💞️ I’m looking to collaborate on finding an entry-level job in the industry.
 - 📫 How to reach me: wintermute.compsci@gmail.com

 <!---